Krohz/Krohz/README.md

 # Hi My name is Cristian Alvias 👋

-<h2>Welcome to my GitHub profile.
+## Welcome to my GitHub profile.
 I'm a student enginner software.
-I have always been hard working and goal's focused</h2>
+I have always been hard working and goal's focused

 🌱 Currently i'm into JS, HTML, CSS y English Language.